mparramont/nprogress/Readme.md

 Slim progress bars for Ajax'y applications.
 Inspired by Google, YouTube, and Medium.

 This repo will contain a pure JS version of rsantacruz's [NProgress](http://ricostacruz.com/nprogress).

+All info below may not be relevant anymore.

 Installation
 ------------